wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-deploy-aspnet-mvc-mobile-app.md

 -   Browser Emulator in [Internet Explorer 11 F12 developer tools][EmulatorIE11] (used in all mobile browser screenshots).
 It has user agent string presets for Windows Phone 8, Windows Phone 7, and Apple iPad.
--	Browser Emulator in [Google Chrome DevTools][EmulatorChrome].
+-	Browser Emulator in Google Chrome DevTools.
 It contains presets for numerous Android devices, as well as Apple iPhone, Apple iPad, and Amazon Kindle Fire.
 It also emulates touch events.
 -   [Opera Mobile Emulator][EmulatorOpera]

 Visual Studio projects with C\# source code are available to accompany